-The "accumulated rainwater" index estimated from rainfall using Equation (1) (3/4 accumulated and 1/4 dissipated daily) is recommended for use in coastal management (e.g., beach closure decisions) instead of 1-d rainstorm magnitude, because it much better predicts the plume area (the coefficient of determination $R^2 > 70\%$).
+The "accumulated rainwater" index estimated from rainfall using Eq (1) (3/4 accumulated and 1/4 dissipated daily) is recommended for use in coastal management (e.g., beach closure decisions) instead of 1-day rainstorm magnitude, because it much better predicts the plume area (the coefficient of determination $R^2 > 70\%$).
 The plumes along the San Pedro Shelf appear immediately after the rainstorms and persist for several days, if not weeks.
 Rainfall during the day prior to the plume contributes most significantly to the plume; however, solely taking into account this "last day" of precipitation only explains as little as 30% of the plume size.
-Hence, precipitation that occurs during the preceding period of several days (and sometimes weeks) rather than the single last day of rain should be taken into account by coastal decision-makers.
+Hence, precipitation that occurs during the preceding period of several days (and